espocrm/documentation/docs/administration/server-configuration.md

 ## Setting up crontab

-More information about jobs in EspoCRM is available [here](jobs.md).
+Note: More information about jobs in EspoCRM is available [here](jobs.md).

 ### Unix-like systems

 To setup crontab on Unix-like system, take the following steps:

 1. Login as administrator into your EspoCRM instance.

 2. Go to the Scheduled Jobs section in the administrator panel (Menu > Administration > Scheduled Jobs) and copy the string for the crontab.
 It looks like this one:

 ```
 * * * * * /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
 ```

 3. Open a terminal and run this command:

 ```
 crontab -e -u WEBSERVER_USER
 ```

 WEBSERVER_USER can be one of the following “www”, “www-data”, “apache”, etc (depends on your webserver).

 4. Paste the copied string (from step 2) and save the crontab file (Ctrl+O, then Ctrl+X for nano editor).

 ### Windows